flintlib/flint/doc/source/fq_default.rst

     Assumes that the string ``var`` is a null-terminated string of length at least one.

+.. function:: void fq_default_ctx_init_modulus(fq_default_ctx_t ctx, const fmpz_mod_poly_t modulus, fmpz_mod_ctx_t mod_ctx, const char * var)

+    Initialises the context for the finite field defined by the given polynomial ``modulus``.
+The characteristic will be the modulus of the polynomial and the degree equal to its degree.

+    Assumes that the characteristic is prime and the polynomial irreducible.

+    Assumes that the string ``var`` is a null-terminated string of length at least one.

 .. function:: void fq_default_ctx_clear(fq_default_ctx_t ctx)

     Clears all memory that has been allocated as part of the context.